JakubStachh/GO-Projects-WIP/README.md

 - [Download](https://github.com/JakubStachh/GO-Projects/archive/refs/heads/main.zip) the code
 - Unpack the zip file
-- Find the `GO-Projects/GO Projects/`
+- Find the `GO-Projects-main\GO Projects\`
-- Open the folder of the program You want to try out `Rust-Projects-main\Rust Projects\Anagram Check`
+- Open the folder of the program You want to try out `GO-Projects-main\GO Projects\Anagram Check`
 - run:

   ```sh